-In this article: We break down the key updates to Florida’s Milestone Inspection requirements introduced by CS/CS/HB 913, effective July 1, 2025.
-We’ll explore crucial changes such as the new “habitable stories” definition for building applicability, the strict 365-day deadline for commencing repairs after a Phase Two inspection, updated local agency reporting duties, and new conflict of interest disclosure rules for inspectors and contractors.
+In this article: We break down the key updates to Florida’s Milestone Inspection requirements introduced by CS/CS/HB 913.
+We’ll explore crucial changes such as the complex new language regarding “habitable stories” for building applicability, the mandate for local enforcement of the repair deadline after a Phase Two inspection, updated local agency reporting duties, and new conflict of interest disclosure rules for inspectors and contractors.
 Our goal is to help your association understand these critical modifications and prepare effectively.

 Milestone Inspections: A Quick Refresher